openAFT/adaptfx/MANUAL.md

 inf_penalty : float
     infinite penalty for certain undesired states. plot_policy : int
-    in which fraction should current and future policies be plotted. plot_values : int
+    starting from which fraction policy should be plotted. plot_values : int
-    in which fraction should current and future value function be plotted. plot_remains : int
+    starting from which fraction value should be plotted. plot_remains : int
-    in which fraction should current and future expected remaining number of fractions be plotted.
+    starting from which fraction expected remaining number of fractions should be plotted.
 ```

 # Example

 Outlined is an example instruction file for fraction minimisation.
-It simply is a `.json` that is translated into a python dictionary with.
+It simply is a `.json` that is translated into a python dictionary.
 An example can be found [here](work/oar_example.json)

 This `.json` file can be called in with the CLI as: